Chart Color Schemes

 Bathurst Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Bathurst Surrounds, as evaluated at the latest Census conducted on 28 August 2016, comprised 99.6% houses and 0.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 86.1% houses and 13.9% other dwellings.
-Home ownership in Bathurst Surrounds stood at 48.9%, with mortgaged dwellings at 41.9% and rented ones at 9.1%.
-The median monthly mortgage repayment was $1,863, higher than Non-Metro NSW's average of $1,733.
-Median weekly rent in Bathurst Surrounds was $273, lower than Non-Metro NSW's figure of $315 and significantly below the national average of $375.
-Nationally, mortgage repayments in Bathurst Surrounds were similar to the Australian average of $1,863.
+Bathurst Surrounds' dwelling structure, as per the latest Census, comprised 99.6% houses and 0.4% other dwellings.
+Non-Metro NSW had 86.1% houses and 13.9% other dwellings.
+Home ownership in Bathurst Surrounds was 48.9%, with mortgaged dwellings at 41.9% and rented ones at 9.1%.
+The median monthly mortgage repayment was $1,863, above Non-Metro NSW's average of $1,733.
+Median weekly rent in Bathurst Surrounds was $273, compared to Non-Metro NSW's $315.
+Nationally, Bathurst Surrounds' mortgage repayments were similar to the Australian average of $1,863, while rents were substantially lower at $273 compared to the national figure of $375.

 Frequently Asked Questions - Housing